Could another English king be buried under a car park?

 The discovery of the body of Richard III, the last of the Plantagenet dynasty and the last English king to die in battle in 1485, under a council car park in Leicester, central England, is considered one of the greatest archaeological discoveries of recent British history.

-His body was re-buried in Leicester Cathedral in March at a somber ceremony which attracted global interest.
+His body was re-buried in Leicester Cathedral in March at a sombre ceremony which attracted global interest.

 Richard was depicted by Shakespeare as a deformed tyrant who murdered his own nephews, one of whom was the rightful king.
 This view is challenged by Langley and the Richard III Society who say he was the victim of propaganda after his defeat in battle by Henry Tudor, later King Henry VII.